ashn-dot-dev/sunder/README.md

 Hello, world!
 ```

-The `-o OUT` option determines the name of the output executable.
-If this
+The `-o OUT` option may be used to specify the name of the output executable.
-option is not provided then the output executable will default to the name
+If this option is not provided then the output executable will default to the
-`a.out`.
+name `a.out`.

 The intermediate files `OUT.asm` and `OUT.o` (output executable name plus
 `.asm` and `.o` extensions) are generated during compilation and then